gbdev/rgbds/README.md

   - rgbfix  (checksum/header fixer)
   - rgbgfx  (PNG‐to‐Game Boy graphics converter)

-rgbds-linux is a fork of the original RGBDS which aims to make the programs more like other UNIX tools.
+This is a fork of the original RGBDS which aims to make the programs more like other UNIX tools.

 ## Installing RGBDS (UNIX)